hmchen47/DataScience/Notes/a08-FeatureEng.md

     1. choosing a feature as output $y$ and all the other feature columns as imput $x$
     2. training a regressor and fitting it on $(x, y)$ for known $y$
     3. the regressor used to predict the missing values of $y$
-    4. repeating until the defined `max_iteration` is reached
+    4. repeating until the defined `max_iteration`  reached
   + `IterativeImputer` still experimental in Sklearn
   + Python snipper